nabto/edge-device-webrtc/README.md

 these cameras often comes with their own toolchains and libraries tailored to the platform.

+## Example cross build for aarch64

+In the folder cross_build there is a Dockerfile which shows an example of how it can be possible to build a resulting binary for an aarch64 target.

+The build can be run as `docker build -f cross_build/Dockerfile --progress plain -t edge_device_webrtc_aarch64 .`

+Then a resulting container with the binary and some rudimentary setup such that it can run the aarch64 binary can be run as `docker run --rm -it edge_device_webrtc_aarch64` and the aarch64 binary can be run as `LD_LIBRARY_PATH=/tmp/example qemu-aarch64-static /tmp/example/edge_device_webrtc`

 ## Building without vcpkg

 Vcpkg is great when used to build standard software for common platforms such as